top of page

 What is an Arc Flash?

-An arc flash is an explosive release of energy from an electrical arc when the electrical current passes through ionized air.
+An arc flash is an explosive release of energy from an electrical arc when the electrical current passes through ionised air.
 Temperatures of an arc flash can reach as much as 2,800 to 19,000 °C. To illustrate just how hot that is, the temperature of the surface of the sun is estimated at 5,500 °C.

 What is an Arc Blast?